-Today the savvy traveler has many options to choose from.
+Today the savvy traveller has many options to choose from.
 Gone are the days of having to choose between a motel and a countryside bed and breakfast.
-With more options than ever, like boutique style guesthouses in the eco-reserve, ocean-side cabins overlooking humpback whale feeding grounds, well reviewed online vacation rentals you can’t help but fall in love with, fully catered camping experiences that make camping a five star luxury experience, boathouse rentals that let you wake up in a different spot each morning, and loads more.
+With more options than ever, like boutique style guesthouses in the eco-reserve, ocean-side cabins overlooking humpback whale feeding grounds, well-reviewed online vacation rentals you can’t help but fall in love with, fully catered camping experiences that make camping a five-star luxury experience, boathouse rentals that let you wake up in a different spot each morning, and loads more.

 When we’re on vacation we like to do our own thing.
 We like to come and go as we please, sleep in all day if we feel the desire, and enjoy a private oceanside balcony whenever we see fit.